sgolebiewski-intel/openvino/docs/articles_en/about_openvino.rst

 In this section you will find information on the product itself, as well as the software and hardware solutions it supports.

+.. csv-table:: Table Title
+    :class: modeldata
+    :name: id-of-table
+    :header-rows: 1
+    :file: _static/models.csv

 OpenVINO (Open Visual Inference and Neural network Optimization) is an open-source software toolkit designed to optimize, accelerate, and deploy deep learning models for user applications.
 OpenVINO was developed by Intel to work efficiently on a wide range of Intel hardware platforms, including CPUs (x86 and Arm), GPUs, and NPUs.

 Features
 ##############################################################

 One of the main purposes of OpenVINO is to streamline the deployment of deep learning models in user applications.
 It optimizes and accelerates model inference, which is crucial for such domains as Generative AI, Large Language models, and use cases like object detection, classification, segmentation, and many others.

 * :doc:`Model Optimization <openvino_docs_model_optimization_guide>`